-1 1 proportion of species that are threatened, and the abundance and distribution of populations of species is enhanced or at least maintained.
-All targets 1-8 contribute to achieve A.2.
-A.2 has links also to some targets under Goal B on sustainable use.
-Examples on scope differences: The population abundance element in A.2 is only achievable with the implementation of all targets, including the area based ones.
-Other actions which contribute include CC The recovery and conservation element in T4 are committing parties to specific actions which alone will not achieve the outcome in A.2.
-Putting A.2 in only one target will obscure the links between targets and the goal, and putting A.2 in several targets will introduce duplication.
-Both goal A and A.2 are outcome oriented, whereas T4-T6 are action oriented.
-T4 is focused on recovery and conservation, not extinction rate or risk per se.
-The outcome of A.2 is dependent on the outcome of A.1 and A.3, which argues for keeping them together in the goal.
-Placement in target 4 reflects actions preventing or reducing risk of extinction and maintaining abundance, with action vs. outcome T4 addresses one particular specific element (species) for action. extinction rates and reducing extinction risk : they have a same content and it will avoid duplication.
-A.3 Genetic diversity of wild and domesticated species is safeguarded, with an increase in the proportion of species that have at least 90 per cent of their genetic diversity maintained.
-Goal A T5 and 6 also concern species extinction.
-A3 is an intermediate step to 2050.
-The scope and metrics are the same in A.3 and goal but not in A.3 and any individual target.
-All targets 1-8 contribute to achieve A.3.
-A.3 has links also to some targets under Goal B on sustainable use.
-Putting A.3 in only one target will obscure the links between targets and the goal, and putting A.3 in several targets will introduce duplication.
-Both goal A and A.3 are outcome oriented, whereas T1-T8 are action oriented.
-T4 is focused on recovery and conservation, not safeguarding genetic diversity per se.
+decrease in A.2 (There is a risk of duplication and

+the pro portion of clarity).

+species s that are Targets 1-8 all contribute to achieving

+threate ned, and A.2.

+the abu ındance A.2 has links also to some targets under

+stribution of Goal B on sustainable use.

+tions of • Examples on scope differences:

+species

+- ed or at The population abundance element in

+naintained.
+A.2 is only achievable with the

+least III iaintaineu. implementation of all targets, including

+the area-based ones.

+Other actions which contribute include

+climate change.

+The recovery and conservation element

+in target 4 are committing Parties to

+specific actions which alone will not

+achieve the outcome in A.2.

+Putting A.2 in only one target will

+obscure the links between targets and

+the goal, and putting A.2 in several

+targets will introduce duplication.

+- Both goal A and A.2 are

+outcome-oriented, whereas targets 4-6

+are action-oriented.
+Target 4 is focused

+on recovery and conservation, not

+extinction rate or risk per se.

+- The outcome of A.2 is dependent on the

+outcome of A.1 and A.3, which argues

+for keeping them together in the goal.

+T 4 - Placement in target 4 reflects actions

+T4-6 preventing or reducing risk of extinction

+Move A1-A2 2, and maintaining abundance, with action

+A3 to T1-8. vs. outcome.
+Target 4 addresses one

+specific element (species) for action.

+- Target 4 is focused on species extinction

+rates and reducing extinction risk: they

+have the same content, and it will avoid

+duplication.

+- Targets 5 and 6 also concern species

+extinction.

+A.3 Ge enetic Goal A - A.3 is an intermediate step to 2050.

+ty of wild - A.3 is an intermediate step to 2030. - The scope and metrics are the same in

+• •

+mesticated A.3 and in goal but not in A.3 and any

+species individual target.

+arded, with - Targets 1-8 all contribute to achieving

+ease in the A.3.

+propor - A.3 has links also to some targets under

+species Cool Domovetoimoble vos

+Goal B on sustainable use.

+at least - - Putting A.3 in only one target will

+at least